-Since graduation from Kingston Polytechnic School of Three-Dimensional Design in 1980, with a BA Hons in Furniture Design and Related Products, Mark Lewis has a had a successful and varied career.
+Mark Lewis has a had a successful and varied career since graduation from Kingston Polytechnic School of Three-Dimensional Design in 1980.
+He was awarded with a BA Hons in Furniture Design and Related Products.

-From 1982-1983 Mark was employed as a Production Manager for Beecher Joinery.
-During this year, Mark developed a range of contemporary budget furniture and was responsible for making the production rods of The Body Shop UK’s retail display systems.
+From 1982-1983, Mark Lewis was employed as a Production Manager for Beecher Joinery.
+During this year, Mark developed a range of contemporary budget furniture.
+He was responsible for making the production rods of The Body Shop UK’s retail display systems.
 This involved marking up the dimensions taken from the production drawings on to “rods” (lengths of beading) so that the workshop could make the actual furniture accurately.

-In 1983, Mark was approached by a young enthusiastic marketing consultant Nick Barnard who had been engaged by a building company.
-It owned a lease on a showroom, offices and a lower ground floor storage and office complex in Drury Lane, London.
-Mark had been engaged to be the in-house bespoke kitchen designer and showroom manager together with a post-graduate ceramicist from the RCA, Jonathan Horning.
+In 1983, Mark Lewis was approached by an enthusiastic marketing consultant, Nick Barnard.
+Nick had been engaged by a building company, who owned a lease on a showroom, offices and a lower ground floor storage and office complex in Drury Lane, London.
+Mark had also been engaged to be the in-house bespoke kitchen designer and showroom manager, together with a post-graduate ceramicist from the RCA, Jonathan Horning.
 Jonathan was to curate a contemporary tile collection and design and develop original tiles to be manufactured in the UK.

 In 1987 Mark moved on to establish his own consultancy, ML Design & Production.
 During this period Mark was retained by significant corporations.
 These included:

-Product development and marketing of ergonomic office furniture accessories for Colebrook Boson and Saunders.
+- Product development and marketing of ergonomic office furniture accessories for Colebrook, Boson and Saunders (CBS).

-Product development for Dentalstyle Ltd a Belfast based furniture manufacture specific to the dental industry marketing its products and fitting out services Europe wide.
+- Product development for Dentalstyle Ltd, a Belfast based furniture manufacturer specific to the dental industry, marketing its products and fitting out services Europe wide.

 In addition Mark frequently contributed to various design and architectural journals reporting on the design events and new product show cases in New York and London.

-Also during this period Mark studied for a postgraduate degree in Design Research for Disability at the London Guildhall University in which he developed an athletic system for people with spinal cord injury and mild form of cerebral palsy and a kitchen furniture system for wheel chair users called the ‘Sit in Kitchen’ and other equally innovative products for other types of disabilities such as dressing aids for putting on stockings and a ruler for people with a visual impairment.
+Also during this period, Mark studied for a postgraduate degree in Design Research for Disability at the London Guildhall University in which he developed an athletic system for people with spinal cord injury and mild forms of cerebral palsy; a kitchen furniture system for wheel chair users called the ‘Sit in Kitchen’; and other equally innovative products for other types of disabilities, such as dressing aids for putting on stockings and a ruler for people with a visual impairment.

-However, Mark’s wife maintained her position in the fashionable retail sector of the West End and by implementing a serious “downsizing” reappointed their family to West Sussex by the September of 2009.
+However, Mark’s wife maintained her position in the fashionable retail sector of the West End, and by implementing a serious “downsizing” they had moved their family to West Sussex by September, 2009.

-Able to manage the few of the contracts that remained in London, Mark began to evolve his business back to his roots of product design development and marketing, focusing on a range of domestic accessories in wood and metal to be manufactured by established workshops in Sussex and Sutton.
-Mark also manages the marketing and brand development of two building contractors, one based in South London and the other in Sussex, and an Interior Designer in Marylebone, London.
-He is also currently re-establishing himself as a guest lecturer at a number of universities in the UK.
+Able still to manage the few contracts remaining in London, Mark began to evolve his business back to his roots of product design development and marketing, focusing on a range of domestic accessories in wood and metal to be manufactured by established workshops in Sussex and Sutton.
+(He also manages the marketing and brand development of two building contractors, one based in South London and the other in Sussex.)

-Mark Lewis is now presenting himself to the world under the umbrella of Lewis Design London which, like a box of jewels, is possessed of gems of projects each to be revered or simply informed by.
+Mark Lewis continues to present himself to the world under the umbrella of Lewis Design London which, like a box of jewels, is possessed of gems of projects – each to be revered or simply educated by.